-Whether you need funding for a new office space in London or the money to launch a new marketing campaign, there are a number of resources that provide small businesses with the capital they need to succeed.
+Whether you need funding for a new office space in London or the money to launch a new marketing campaign, there are a number of resources such as UK small business grants that provide small businesses with the capital they need to succeed.

 Here, The Brew rounds up some of the best grants and funding options that will help your small business to scale up.